NIRVANA: Structured Pruning Reimagined for Large Language Model Compression: Proposed Method: NIRVANA

-After obtaining the saliency score for each weight, we need to group them in order to achieve practical efficiency gains for structured pruning.
-By pruning at the granularity of entire hidden units—such as MLP neurons and attention heads—our method directly reduces the model's computational dimensions.
-We perform this by grouping weights according to hidden units—a strategy that aligns with the dependency graph approach in \citep{Fang_2023_CVPR}.
+To achieve practical efficiency through structured pruning, we group weight saliency scores by their corresponding hidden units.
+This allows us to prune entire units at once, directly reducing the model's computational dimensions in a strategy that aligns with dependency graph approaches in \citep{Fang_2023_CVPR}.
 In the MLP sub-layer, we treat each hidden unit \(u \in \{1,\dots,m\}\) as a group, which consists of all weights in the \(u\)-th column of \(\mathbf{W}_\text{gate}\) and \(\mathbf{W}_\text{up}\), and the \(u\)-th row of \(\mathbf{W}_\text{down}\).
 For each hidden unit, we compute a cumulative saliency score by summing the saliency scores of its associated weights:

 For MHA, we aggregate the scores for each attention head $a$, which consists of all weights in $\mathbf{W}_a^{Q}, \mathbf{W}_a^{K}, \mathbf{W}_a^{V}$ and the corresponding part $\mathbf{W}^O[a]\in \mathbb{R}^{d_h \times d}$: